yonamine/autocheck/docs/README.md

 - glibc version 2.31 or newer
 - libstdc++ development package version 10 or newer

+To use the `autocheck-dir` script the following are required to be installed:

+- python 3.8+

 ## Install package

 ### Ubuntu, Debian